212850a/home-kube/README.md

 * Home Assistant
 * Minio

 MetalLB is used as main LoadBalancer for all services.
-For Pihole ip-address should be specified, for all other services (Prometheus, Grafana and Plex) ip-addresses will be taken from defined default MetalLB pool.
+Ip addresses will be used from default MetalLB pool, for Pihole, Plex and Minio ip-addresses have to be reserved in advanced, for others ip-addresses may not be specified - in that case they will be used from default pool.
+IP-addresses which are specified (reserved) for services have to be out of default pool.

 For Plex nfs_server_ip:plex_nfs_data_path will be added to /etc/fstab on all nodes and mounted locally to plex_local_data_path.